 Eurovision Song Contest 1982

 - Belgium's singer, Stella, participated in the contest for the third time.
 In 1970 she competed for the Netherlands, and in 1977 for Belgium.
-Her 1982 song Si Tu Aimes Ma Musique was sung fully in French even if Stella hardly spoke the language, being a native Dutch speaker.
+Her 1982 song Si Tu Aimes Ma Musique was sung fully in French even though Stella hardly spoke the language.